 The rapid growth of the internet over the last decade has affected every aspect of business and culture in the U.S. It has changed the way many of us shop, research and entertain ourselves.
-For a small percentage of the population however the internet has provided a very seductive method of indulging in a compulsive escape from reality.
+For a small percentage of the population, however, the internet has provided a very seductive method of indulging in a compulsive escape from reality.

 Internet addiction is a growing disorder that is becoming widely studied as the number of documented cases increase but its effect on a marriage, family, friendship is impossible to ignore when you are involved.
 Studies show that individuals who suffer from internet addiction are also likely to show signs of other addictive behaviors and depression and/or anxiety.
 Internet addiction can be addressed by interventions, just as any other addiction.

-Internet abuse is defined as continuing to compulsively spend time on the internet even after suffering consequences from doing so.
-Most of the issues that Intervention911 deals with involve pornography addiction, online affairs or chat room relationships, online shopping and gambling.
+Internet abuse is defined as continuing to compulsively spend time on the internet, even after suffering consequences from doing so.
+Most of the issues that Intervention 911 deals with involve pornography addiction, online affairs or chat room relationships, online shopping and gambling.
 These activities can put enormous strain on all relationships and can also affect the job and even the health of the person abusing the internet.

 Internet Addiction and Dependency

 If a loved one needs help with an internet addiction, whether they want to admit it or not, we can help.
 Does time spent on the internet continue to increase?
-Is the internet used to avoid interaction with friends, family and a spouse?
+Is the internet used to avoid interaction with friends, family or a spouse?
 Does the person suffer from increasing anxiety the longer they are away from the internet and obsessively think about getting online?

 Internet Addiction Interventions

 If you are reading this, it is NOT too late.
 Calls are confidential and anonymous.
-You may only need information: Your loved one may need an internet abuse intervention.
+You may only need information – your loved one may need an internet abuse intervention.

 Call now for a free drug intervention consultation TOLL FREE 1-866-888-4911